Thana30/US-Census-Demographic-Data/README.md

 Does a relationship exist between ‘Professional’ and ‘Income’?
 How can we predict the average income in counties?

+Check the final_project.html (the final version). and you can check MyProject.html (older version).

 Note: This is a teamwork project.
 The authors are:
 1-Thana Alzaid
 2- Greeshmanjali Bandlamudi